Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 problems come from the underlying statistics, and are evident in output like `19 successful tests (discarded 521)`:

- - It's quite unlikely to generate suitable values for `f` and `g`, which just-so-happen to reduce `v` to the same value.
+ - It's quite unlikely to generate suitable values for `f`{.haskell} and `g`{.haskell}, which just-so-happen to reduce `v`{.haskell} to the same value.
 Hence all of those discarded runs.
 The test harness will give up if too many runs are discarded, which makes the test flaky.
  - When we *do* generate a pair of suitable values, they are often ones that were already tested in a prior run.
-For example, using `collect` to gather statistics about suitable values shows them to be `K` 16% of the time and `S` 11% of the time (this varies between test invocations).
+For example, using `collect`{.haskell} to gather statistics about suitable values shows them to be `K` 16% of the time and `S` 11% of the time (this varies between test invocations).
 This wastes resources and makes the "successful tests" number misleadingly inflated.
  - When we *do* happen to generate a successful pair of values, we're only checking them on a *single* argument, which isn't very thorough.